-To be launched in 2007, the Japanese SELENE mission will have three main instruments collecting globally useful cartographic datasets.
-These are: a) the Terrain Camera (TC), which has fore and aft (15°) 10 m resolution line scanner cameras; b) the Multi-band imager, with 20 m resolution in 5 visible bands, and 60 m resolution in 4 near-IR bands; and c) a laser altimeter, collecting data with 1.6 km along track spacing and 5 m vertical resolution.
-Although the use of line scanner cameras by this missions and the others described below presents problems in processing (see Section 5.2), if these problems are properly addressed, it should be possible to control TC camera images and collect global stereo DTM information at the ~20 m level of vertical accuracy, controlled by the laser altimeter data.
-Unlike any of the other missions listed here, the SELENE team apparently does plan to generate the global image-derived DTM products themselves (Haruyama, et al., 2006).
+The Japanese Kaguya mission (originally named SELENE) was launched successfully in 2007 September and began operations in December (Kato et al., 2008).
+All of the instruments are operating and generating data, as reported in special sessions of the 2008 Lunar and Planetary Science Conference.
+The three main instruments collecting globally useful cartographic data sets are: a) the Terrain Camera (TC), which has fore and aft (15°) 10 m resolution line scanner cameras (Haruyama et al., 2008); b) the Multi-band Imager (MI), with 20 m resolution in 5 visible bands, and 60 m resolution in 4 near-IR bands (Ohtake et al., 2008); and c) the laser altimeter (LALT), collecting data with 1.6 km along track spacing and 5 m vertical resolution (Araki et al., 2008).
+The initial results of two weeks of LALT operation (Figure 5) already surpass the topographic detail of the ULCN 2005, except in the polar regions.
+In addition, radio tracking of the main spacecraft and the Okina (Rstar) and Ouna (Vstar) subsatellites is yielding an improved model of the lunar gravity field that will be crucial for operations and precision cartography with this and future missions (Matsumoto et al., 2008; Namiki et al., 2008).
+Data from the mission will be released one year after the end of the prime mission, but the gravity field information will be shared with other missions that require it operationally.
+The use of line scanner cameras by this mission and the others described here presents problems in processing (see Section 5.2), but if these problems are properly addressed, it should be possible to control TC camera images and collect global stereo DTM information at the ~20 m level of vertical accuracy, controlled by the laser altimeter data.
+Although the plans of the other missions listed here are not clear in this regard, the Kaguya team apparently does plan to generate the global image-derived DTM products themselves (Haruyama et al., 2006; Haruyama, 2008, this conference).